 The former Vice-President of the Swiss Green Party was for almost two decades a member of the Lucerne city parliament, including being for

-He has been working for 35 years at management level for various non-profit organisations, such as the Lucerne Tenants’ Association and the VCS (Swiss motoring organisation).
+He has been working for 40 years at management level for various non-profit organisations, such as the Lucerne Tenants’ Association, the VCS (Transport & Environment Switzerland) and the Swiss Heritage Association.

 Adrian Schmid is a social scientist and has a long experience of direct-democratic processes at the local, regional, national and inter national level.
 He is Secretray General at the Initiative and Referendum Institute Europe.
 He is Managing Director of the Global Forum on Modern Direct Democracy 2020 in Berne, Switzerland.